-- Distance, for the purpose of obtaining prerequisites for entry into certain Level 1, 2 or 3 courses. - (c) Students may not register for Preliminary courses in a subject which overlaps substantially with any CAPE/GCE A-Level courses (or equivalent) previously passed. - 13.
-The minimum registration requirements for full-time student are as follows: - (a) Part I students: - (i) Full-time Part I students are required to register for a minimum of fifteen credits per semester plus one Foundation course, that is, 33 credits over Semesters I and II (See Regulation 7b (i) above for minimal requirements for in-Faculty courses at level 1 required for graduation). - (ii) In order to satisfy the minimum requirement for entry to Part II, a student must normally pass a minimum of 24 credits in Level 1 courses.
-A student who has passed the minimum number of required in-Faculty Level 1 credits (18) in the first two semesters of full-time study may, on the recommendation of the Dean, be allowed to register for a limited number of Part II courses. - (b) Part II students: - (i) the minimum number of credits for which a full-time Part II student must register in any one semester is 13. - (c) Exemptions from some courses may be obtained on the basis of the regulations contained in Section I, Exemptions & Transfers (below). - 14.
-The maximum number of credits for which a student may register is as follows: - (a) In the case of Part I students: - (i) for full-time registration, 18 credits from Preliminary/ Introductory level courses in any one semester, plus one Foundation course per year, that is 39 credits over Semesters I and II. - (ii) for part-time registration, 12 credits per semester plus one Foundation course, that is, 27 credits over Semesters I and II.
-(See regulation 7b (i) above for minimal requirements for in Faculty courses at Level 1 required for graduation)
+- Regulation 7b (i) above for minimal requirements for in-Faculty courses at level 1 required for graduation). - (ii) In order to satisfy the minimum requirement for entry to Part II, a student must normally pass a minimum of 24 credits in Level 1 courses.
+A student who has passed the minimum number of required in-Faculty Level 1 credits (18) in the first two semesters of full-time study may, on the recommendation of the Dean, be allowed to register for a limited number of Part II courses.

-- (b) In the case of Part II students: - (i) The normal load for a full-time Part II student is 15 advanced course credits per semester, plus one Foundation course, that is, 33 credits over Semesters I and II. - (ii) for full-time registration, with the permission of the Dean, 18 credits from Faculty courses plus one Foundation course per semester. - (iii) for part-time registration, 12 credits per semester from Faculty courses, plus one Foundation course, that is, 27 credits over Semesters I and II. - (c) Full-time students who require more than 18 but not more than 21 credits in order to graduate, have satisfied all Foundation course requirements, and are exempt from coursework in at least one course may, with the Dean's permission, register for the required credits. - (d) Summer School Registration.
+(b) Part II students:

-A maximum registration of 12 credits is allowed during the summer session.
+- (i) the minimum number of credits for which a full-time Part II student must register in any one semester is 13. - (c) Exemptions from some courses may be obtained on the basis of the regulations contained in Section K, Exemptions & Transfers (below). - 14.
+The maximum number of credits for which a student may register is as follows: - (a) In the case of Part I students: - (i) for full-time registration, 18 credits from Preliminary/ Introductory level courses in any one semester, plus one Foundation course per year, that is, 39 credits over Semesters I and II. - (ii) for part-time registration, 12 credits per semester plus one Foundation course, that is, 27 credits over Semesters I and II.
+(See regulation 7b (i) above for minimal requirements for in Faculty courses at Level 1 required for graduation) - (b) In the case of Part II students: - (i) for full-time registration, 18 credits in any one semester, plus one Foundation course per year, that is, 39 credits over Semesters I and II. - (ii) for part-time registration, 12 credits per semester from Faculty courses, plus one Foundation course, that is, 27 credits over Semesters I and II. - (c) Full-time students who require more than 18 but not more than 21 credits in order to graduate, having satisfied all Foundation course requirements, and are exempt from coursework in at least one course may, with the Dean's permission, register for the required credits.

-- 15. (a) Students must make a final declaration of their proposed major(s) and/or minor(s) by the end of the registration period of the semester in which they intend to graduate. - (b) Students must graduate as soon as they have met the requirements for the degree for which they are registered.
+- (d) Summer School Registration. - A maximum registration of 12 credits is allowed during the summer session. - 15. (a) Students must make a final declaration of their proposed major(s) and/or minor(s) by the end of the registration period of the semester in which they intend to graduate. - (b) Students must graduate as soon as they have met the requirements for the degree for which they are registered.